PrEP Questions

 If I use PrEP that means I don’t need to use condoms, right?

 Wrong.
 PrEP is just one HIV prevention tool, but combining multiple strategies, like using condoms, increases your protection against HIV infection.
-Condoms also help prevent more than just HIV.
+While condoms also help prevent other STIs and pregnancy, PrEP only protects against HIV, so it’s important to still use condoms to protect yourself from other STIs and prevent unplanned pregnancies.

-If you need access to free condoms, check out our friends at Take Control Philly.
-On the “Testing and Treatment” page you can find places to get tested for both HIV and STIs.
+If you need access to condoms, check out Take Control Philly, where you can get condoms for free.
+On the “Get Checked” page you can find places to get tested for HIV and other STIs.

 How soon after starting PrEP will it be effective?

-PrEP is effective, meaning it is protecting you from HIV infection, after you have been taking it for seven days, as directed.
-This timeframe is longer for women, possibly up to 30 days.
+The pill form of PrEP is effective (meaning it is protecting you from HIV infection) after taking it for seven days as directed by your medical provider.
+It can take longer for PrEP to start working for some people (non-males), possibly up to 30 days.
 Because it’s hard to nail down the exact moment you’re fully protected by PrEP, it’s important to continue to use condoms and other HIV prevention strategies you know and like.

 Can you get HIV from taking PrEP?

 No, you cannot get HIV from taking PrEP medication.
-Truvada, the medication used for PrEP, was originally designed for HIV-positive individuals and was then discovered to have an additional use: it can help prevent HIV transmission for HIV-negative individuals.
-There is no HIV virus in the medication, therefore taking it poses no risk for transmission from the medication.
+The medication used in PrEP was originally designed for HIV-positive individuals.
+Later, scientists found out that this medication has another use: it can help prevent HIV transmission for HIV-negative individuals.
+There is no HIV virus in this medication, and there is no HIV virus in PrEP pill medications or injection medications.
+So, you can’t get HIV from PrEP medication.

-The only way you can get HIV while on PrEP is if you stop taking it, and stop all other HIV prevention strategies such as condoms.
-Keep taking PrEP every day as directed, and use condoms every time for full protection.
+The only way you can get HIV while on PrEP is if you stop taking it and stop all other HIV prevention strategies such as condoms.
+To be protected against HIV, keep taking PrEP (or receiving PrEP injections) as directed and use condoms every time you have sex.

 Can I just ask my doctor about PrEP?

-Yes.
-If you have a regular primary care doctor (someone you see for physicals and sick and well visits) you can definitely ask them more about PrEP.
+If you have a regular primary care doctor (someone you see for yearly appointments and when you are sick) you can ask them about PrEP.
 Talking about PrEP will also mean talking to your doctor about your sexual history and HIV testing.
-Hopefully you’re already talking about this stuff with them, but if not this is a great time to start!
+Hopefully you’re already talking about this stuff with them, but if not, this is a great time to start!

-Some doctors might not know about PrEP, or might not know very much.
-That doesn’t mean they’re bad doctors, it’s just that PrEP is relatively new and they may not have many patients asking about it yet.
-The section below is about how to start the conversation with your doctor about PrEP.
+Some doctors might not know about PrEP or might not know very much.
+That doesn’t mean they’re bad doctors, it’s just that PrEP is relatively new, and they may not have many patients asking about it yet.
+The section below has information about starting the conversation with your doctor about PrEP.

 How can I start the conversation?